 Register Expensive Gifts – If Santa was kind to you be sure to register any expensive jewelry, electronics or other high priced items with the manufacturer or store they were purchased.
 You can also take video or photographs of the items for insurance purposes should they come up missing.
 If you want to mark any item without a serial number you can engrave your driver’s license number into it to identify it as your own.
 Be sure not to use any other sensitive number like your social security number.

 Should you be heading out for the holidays we have some tips to help your home stay safe while you are away.
 Vacant homes are easy targets during the holidays.
+Remotely controlled lights cane make it seem as if you’re home when you aren’t.
 We have an article on the top ten things that make your home a target to burglars.

 Don’t Hide Keys – This is really not a good idea any time of the year.
 Seasoned burglars know that people often hide keys outside and they are very familiar with hiding places.
 If you are convinced that you can find a good spot, just be sure that it is never hidden near the front or back door.
+Many homeowners have glanced at their security camera footage to see a burglar using a key they left out.
 Trust us, criminals will find it.
 You are better off leaving it with a trustworthy neighbor.

 Automatic Timer – When leaving for even just an overnight trip it is a good idea to buy yourself and automatic timer for one or two lights within your home.
 It gives the impression that someone is active within the home.
 Do not leave the lights on for 24 hours a day as this is just as obvious that no one is home as a home with no lights on.
 Leaving a television on is ok as the lights change and flicker and does give the impression someone is home.
 This function can also be done by a home automation system.